 What entrepreneurs must first understand about returns is the reasons why items are generally returned:

 - Wrong/Unexpected size

 - Suspected fraud

 There are other reasons customers return items, such as unwanted gifts, but these are the general categories of returns.
-If your products or services fit in to any of the above categories in the eyes of your customers, you can expect high rates of returns.
-In fact, returns have been such an issue that companies have begun to develop software that helps understand why customers return items, in order to determine which factors of business should be changed to reverse this.
+If your products or services fit into any of the above categories in the eyes of your customers, you can expect high rates of returns.
+Returns have been such an issue that companies have begun to develop software that helps understand why customers return items to determine which business factors should be changed to reverse this.

-For example, it’s common for people to misrepresent their clothing size as smaller than it actually is, because positive self-deception is something all people do.
-This is to be expected, and can be deciphered with “lie detecting surveys.”
-By asking users indirect questions about their preferred style and their fitting choice, as well as their normal clothing size, companies can deter size returns by giving customers an accurate representation of what they should be purchasing.
+For example, it's common for people to misrepresent their clothing size as more minor than it is because positive self-deception is something all people do.
+This is expected and can be deciphered with “lie-detecting surveys.”
+By asking users indirect questions about their preferred style, fitting choice, and average clothing size, companies can deter size returns by giving customers an accurate representation of what they should be purchasing.
 These surveys can be created with special software, making the process a breeze.

-Another reason for returns that can be reduced is returns because of inaccurate product images.
-Many companies follow the belief that they can represent the item visually however it looks best, as long as the actual dimensions are posted somewhere.
-Typically, visitors will make their decision based off of the image, so if it has been altered to look much better than in real life, customers will have no issue returning the item.
+Another reason for returns can be reduced returns because of inaccurate product images.
+Many companies believe they can visually represent the item; however, it looks best if the actual dimensions are posted somewhere.
+Typically, visitors will decide based on the image, so if it has been altered to look much better than in real life, customers will have no issue returning the item.
 Avoid this by using accurate photos of products, as this will deter returns from poor images.

-There are some other ways to help guide customers as they make their decision as well, such as using personal stylists as a feature of a clothing site.
-By personalizing the customer’s experience, they can be guided to the right decision, much like a shopping attendant at a department store would.
-This will make the experience memorable and positive, which should reduce any returns.
+There are other ways to help guide customers as they make their decision, such as using personal stylists as a feature of a clothing site.
+Personalizing the customer's experience can direct them to the right decision, much like a shopping attendant at a department store would.
+This will make the occasion memorable and joyous, reducing any returns.